Olu-segun/cowjacket-jira-python-automation/README.md

 ## 🧾 Logging
 All API calls and responses are logged automatically to `automation_log.txt` for audit purposes.

-## 📊 Future Improvements
-- Add webhook integration for real-time updates from Jira.
-- Build a dashboard to visualize automation statistics.
-- Implement retry logic for failed API calls.

 ## 🤝 Contributing
 Pull requests are welcome!
 Please open an issue first to discuss changes.